-C. Three to six semester credit hours of additional Political Science course work to bring the total to 36 semester credit hours.
+- Nine semester credit hours of course work in a related discipline as advised by major advisor. - C. Twelve semester credit hours of additional Political Science course work to bring the total to 36 semester credit hours.

-Dual Masters in Public Administration and Criminal Justice Master of Arts with a Major in Political Science (Public Administration Option)
+Dual Masters in Public Administration and Criminal Justice Master of Arts with a Major in Public Administration and

-and